MID-IST-FALL-2018/elastic-math-server/README.md

 * `Worker.java` - It is the actor class for workers.
 It contains the implementation of the binary operations in `BinaryOperation`.

 * `Main.java` - Entry point of the program.
-It simply creates a clients and a server and sends to the client a `ClientStart` message, which is use to indicate the client to start processing its tasks.
+It simply creates a client (together with its list of tasks) and a server and sends to the client a `ClientStart` message, which is used to indicate the client to start processing its tasks.

 ## Requirements